 It is clear that even in the year and a half since we started Testudo, there has been a significant shift towards creating a new category of AI insurance, with a few caveats I want to mention:

-Looking ahead, next year promises to see the first proper rise of new dedicated products designed to address significant coverage gaps formed through exclusions, rather than merely offering ‘affirmative coverage’, because everything remains silently covered (not compelling).
-This is an exciting development and will help protect companies building the AI economy!
+Looking ahead, next year promises to see the first proper rise of new dedicated products designed to address significant coverage gaps formed through exclusions, rather than merely offering affirmative coverage, because everything remains silently covered (not compelling).
+This is an exciting development and will help protect companies building the AI economy.
+For the latest on how those products have developed, see our Q1 2026 AI insurance market update.

 Until I write again, I will leave you with some additional insights to keep you thinking: